Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_scale.rst

-Similarly, if its owner has an internal scale that is beyond the limits, scaling it back into the limit area will appear to do nothing until the internal scale values are back within the limit threshold (unless you enabled the *For Transform* option, see below - or your owner has some negative scale values).
+Similarly, if its owner has an internal scale that is beyond the limits, scaling it back into the limit area will appear to do nothing until the internal scale values are back within the limit threshold (unless you enabled the *For Transform* option, see below, or your owner has some negative scale values).

 Setting equal the min and max values of an axis locks the owner's scaling along that axis.
 Although this is possible,